pmaritz16/tableEdit_vue/README.md

 Checks if a field is blank (empty, null, undefined, or 0).

 **Arguments:**
-- `field`: Field name (string) or value
+- `field`: Field name (string) or value (can be quoted with single or double quotes)

 **Returns:** `1` if blank, `0` if not blank

 **Behavior:**
-- If argument is quoted string, extracts content
-- If argument is field name, gets field value
+- Strips quotes from quoted arguments (handles both single and double quotes)
+- Resolves unquoted strings as field names if they match a column name
-- If field not found, treats string as literal value
+- Falls back to literal string if field not found
+- Checks if value is blank: empty string, null, undefined, or 0

 **Example:** `BLANK(Amount)` returns `1` if Amount is empty or 0